 - The article provides example VBA code for setting a formula in a specific cell and for inserting the current date into a cell.

-property is not applicable for OLAP data sources and invites readers for feedback or assistance with Office VBA.
+The article also emphasizes that the Formula property is not applicable for OLAP data sources and invites readers for feedback or assistance with Office VBA.